How Forest Whitaker Is Changing Hollywood

 The occasion for our talk is the return of Godfather of Harlem, the Epix series that sees Whitaker’s crime boss Bumpy Johnson navigate the treacherous terrain of 1960s New York City, rubbing shoulders with Malcolm X, racist cops, and ruthless Italian mobsters.
 In its second season, Bumpy has formed a complicated alliance with mafioso Vincent “The Chin” Gigante (Vincent D’Onofrio) while evolving into a community civil rights leader with the guidance of Malcolm X (Nigel Thatch), who’s run afoul of the Nation of Islam.

-The Daily Beast spoke with Whitaker from London, where he’s currently quarantining prior to shooting a “top-secret project,” about his extraordinary life and career.
+The Daily Beast spoke with Whitaker about his extraordinary life and career from London, where he’s currently quarantining prior to shooting a “top-secret project.”

 Before we get into Godfather of Harlem, which I really enjoy, I wanted to talk to you about the Oscars since they just happened.
 You’re the last Black person to win Best Actor—14 years ago for The Last King of Scotland.
 Since then, only seven Black men have been nominated for Best Actor out of 75 people.
 And it’s not just men—only one Black woman has won Best Actress in the last twenty years, and only 7 Black women have been nominated for Best Actress out of 100 nominees during that time.
 These are pretty eye-opening statistics.